jackmorrison12/personal-site/content/blog/2020-05-25-developing-my-ideal-personal-portfolio-website-part-6-coding-a-cv-in-react.md

 ## Where to start

 I was simultaneously excited and nervous to start this part of my site.
 I knew it was something which would look really good, but I also wasn't sure how well I could execute it.
 I started off by looking around and seeing if there were any examples online.
-I couldn't find any tutorials which covered what I wanted to create, but found [a great example](https://sld.codes/cv) of what I wanted it to look like.
+I couldn't find any tutorials which covered what I wanted to create, but found [a great example](https://sld.codes/cv) of another CV created using React, so I knew it was possible.

 ## Structure